Do CAR T-cell Treatment Costs Have to Be Exorbitant?

 CAR T-cell Treatment Cost in Israel

 In many countries, healthcare costs are often exorbitant without insurance, particularly when dealing with treatments that are cutting-edge, but limited in availability, such as CART T-cell immunotherapy.
-Costs are much lower in Israel, averaging 30-80% less than in the US, for example.
+Prices are much lower in Israel, averaging 30-80% less than in the US, for example.
 That said, you’re not trading affordability for quality, since Israeli specialists, medical institutions, equipment, and procedures are among the most advanced in the world.

 Where to Pursue CAR T-cell Treatment in Israel

-Besides affordable CAR T-cell treatment costs, other benefits of traveling to Israel for treatment are the high quality of care and the availability of advanced procedures.
+Besides affordable CAR T-cell treatment, other benefits of traveling to Israel for treatment are the high quality of care and the availability of advanced procedures.
 Considering CAR T-cell treatment in Israel?
 Sheba Medical Center is an excellent choice.
 As the largest hospital in Israel, Sheba is dedicated to providing patients with world-class medical care.

 The advantages of receiving CAR T-cell treatment at Sheba Medical Center include: